Libraries

 • entrypoint: a control_task_id will be activated on a CE by the receipt of this wavelet.
 Passing {} indicates that no control task activation on receiving PEs is desired.
 The control task will only be activated on a CE if ce_ignore is false, and the receiving color is configured to transmit down the RAMP.

-• data: The control task activated by entrypoint make take a single 16-bit argument.
+• data: The control task activated by entrypoint may take a single 16-bit argument.
 If the control task takes no argument, then this value will be ignored.

 encode_payload can encode a general control wavelet payload with up to eight switching commands.
 The function has the following arguments: